Table of Contents

 The young, or those who work for themselves are particularly vulnerable.
 The former because they don’t tend to have savings, the latter because they don’t get paid if they don’t go to work.
 Sometimes they’re one and the same person.

-I also have a private Facebook group – why not come and join me in there and keep the money conversation going!
+If you want more handy tips and hints, I also have a private Facebook group – why not come and join me in there and keep the money conversation going!

 Until next time,